 - Create high-impact presentations.
 Audiences want to acquire actionable information they can take back to their organizations.
 They don’t want to hear that your firm is a leader in this or that subject area.
-A solid, informative presentation that is purely educational and does not promote a product, service or your business will create instant credibility and obviate the need for a “sales pitch.”
-A presentation that turns out to be a sales pitch will ensure low evaluations by the audience and one-way ticket home from the meeting organizer.
+A solid, informative presentation that is purely educational and does not promote a product, service, or your business will create instant credibility and obviate the need for a “sales pitch.”
+A presentation that turns out to be a sales pitch will ensure low evaluations by the audience and a one-way ticket home from the meeting organizer.

 - Target the right audience.
-Thoroughly research the events for which you can propose yourself as a speaker, as a solo presenter or as a panelist.
+Thoroughly research the events for which you can propose yourself as a speaker, as a solo presenter, or as a panelist.
 Identify speaking engagements whose audiences represent the customers and industries your organization wants to reach.
 While you’re talking to the organizer, you can find out if they pay for any presentations and, if so, what format (ex: perhaps they pay the keynote speaker but not the speakers delivering workshops).

 - Develop a proactive speaker placement program.
 Getting speaking gigs takes a lot of effort.
 It’s fine to evaluate unsolicited speaking opportunities if you’re lucky enough to receive them.
 However, having someone—yourself included—dedicated to the task who will aggressively identify opportunities, develop relationships with event organizers and write and submit speaker proposals, should lead to an increase in the frequency of speaking engagements.

 - Decide on the geographic area to target for speaking engagements.
 Whether it’s locally, regionally, nationally, or even internationally.